 - Overall, we rate Apost.com a strong pseudoscience website that publishes clickbait content to be shared on social media.
-We also rate them Mixed for factual reporting due to misleading sensationalized headlines as well as the publication of frequent pseudoscience articles.
+We also rate them Mixed for factual reporting due to misleading sensationalized headlines and the publication of frequent pseudoscience articles.

 Factual Reporting: MIXED

-Founded in 2016, Apost.com publishes clickbait quizzes, stories about animals, brainteasers, DIY, health, must-reads and videos.
-The website completely lacks transparency as there is not an About page, nor information on authors or disclosure of ownership.
+Founded in 2016, Apost.com publishes clickbait quizzes, stories about animals, brainteasers, DIY, health, must-reads, and videos.
+The website completely lacks transparency as there is no About page or information on authors, or disclosure of ownership.

 Funded by / Ownership

-The website does not openly disclose ownership, however they are owned and published through Social Sweethearts, which is a German Company that generates content to be shared on social media.
-The company boast over 4 billion page views per month.
+The website does not openly disclose ownership; however, it is owned and published through Social Sweethearts, a German Company that generates content to be shared on social media.
+The company boasts over 4 billion page views per month.
 Apost.com generates revenue through advertising.

 Analysis / Bias

-Politically, Apost.com simply does not publish political opinion content, however they do publish voting polls such as this Do You Think Donald Trump Can Make America Great Again?
+Politically, Apost.com does not publish political opinion content; however, they do publish voting polls such as this Do You Think Donald Trump Can Make America Great Again?

 Overall, we rate Apost.com a strong pseudoscience website that publishes clickbait content to be shared on social media.
-We also rate them Mixed for factual reporting due to misleading sensationalized headlines as well as the publication of frequent pseudoscience articles.
-(D. Van Zandt 12/4/2019)
+We also rate them Mixed for factual reporting due to misleading sensationalized headlines and the publication of frequent pseudoscience articles.
+(D. Van Zandt 12/4/2019) Updated (09/01/2022)